• Test Code:

 Methodology:

-This reverse transcription digital polymerase chain reaction (RT-dPCR) assay detects RUNX1::RUNX1T1 chimeric RNA transcripts with a sensitivity of 10^-5.
+This reverse transcription digital polymerase chain reaction (RT-dPCR) assay detects RUNX1::RUNX1T1 chimeric RNA transcripts with an analytical sensitivity of 4.9x10^-6 normalized copy number.
 This assay detects the most frequently observed RUNX1::RUNX1T1 breakpoint: (1) RUNX1 exon 5 (CCDS13639.1) fused to RUNX1T1 exon 2 (CCDS6256.1) (chr21: 36,231,771 - chr8: 93,029,591).
 RUNX1::RUNX1T1 fusion transcript abundance expressed as a normalized copy ratio of fusion transcripts relative to copies of ABL1 transcripts.

 Total RNA extracted from fresh blood or bone marrow is submitted to a one-step RT-dPCR protocol, wherein the reverse transcription and digital PCR reactions are performed in the same well of a digital PCR nano-plate.
 Analyte is quantitively detected by the QIAcuity One 5-plex digital PCR instrument that simultaneously assesses the presence of amplified PCR product in approximately 25,000 micro-fluidically partitioned PCR reactions, each containing approximately 20 nanoliters total volume.